 Alnwick Town Association Football Club would not be here today if it wasn't for the volunteers who work hundreds of hours a year for the love of the club.

 His Grace, The Duke of Northumberland, is Club President, and helped to secure the future of both senior and junior football at the club.
+His Grace was in attendance to see our newly improved floodlights be switched on in the 2016/17 season, where training took place with the senior side and juniors boys and girls.

 Norman Laidler has been involved with local non-league football for decades, and has been a key figure within the Northumberland F.A.